 The female pattern hair loss is different from the male pattern hair loss.
 This has only three stages.
 The first stage involves thinning of hair, which is slightly unnoticeable.
 During the second stage, approximately 50-70% of your hair would have experienced thinning, and the scalp is easily visible.
 The hair loss is critical, and the baldness is more prominent in the third stage.

 Female pattern baldness can have a significant impact on a woman’s self-esteem and confidence.
 However, there are treatment options available to manage the condition and promote hair regrowth.
 These may include topical minoxidil, which can help stimulate hair growth, or oral medications like spironolactone, which block the effects of DHT.
-Additionally, low-level laser therapy and platelet-rich plasma (PRP) treatments have shown promise in improving hair density.
+Additionally, low-level laser therapy have shown promise in improving hair density.

 It’s important for women experiencing hair loss to seek the guidance of a healthcare professional or dermatologist specializing in hair loss.
 They can provide an accurate diagnosis, evaluate underlying factors, and recommend appropriate treatment options tailored to individual needs.
 With proper care and treatment, women with female pattern baldness can regain confidence and achieve a fuller, healthier-looking head of hair.